boldbi/bold-bi-docs/docs/working-with-data-sources/custom-connector/create-custom-connector.md

 ---

 # Custom Connector
-A Custom Connector allows you to create a Bold BI connector by yourself.
-Now, you can create a Bold BI connector for your REST API without waiting for us to implement it.
-Creating a custom connector is simple and you need to prepare a simple JSON file and upload it into BoldBI.
+A custom connector allows you to create a Bold BI connector on your own.
+Now, you can create a Bold BI connector for your REST API without having to wait for us to implement it.
+Creating a custom connector is simple - you just need to prepare a JSON file and upload it into BoldBI.

-> **Note:** This feature is available in On-Premises Deployment but not in Syncfusion Managed Cloud Server.
+> **Note:** This feature is available in On-Premises Deployment, but not in Syncfusion Managed Cloud Server.

-The below documentation will explain how to create the JSON file for Custom Connector.
+The following documentation will provide instructions on how to create the JSON file for the Custom Connector.

  ## Create Custom Connector in Bold BI